Lokesh-chinnadurai/LOKESH_CODE/README.md

-Bag count code in bag_count branch and people count code in people_count branch
+Bag count code are in bag_count branch and people count code are  in people_count branch